mellowtel-inc/mellowtel-flutter/README.md

-### 4. Befrore you deploy
+### 4. Before you deploy

-To ensure that mellowtel is succesfully operating, test your app with `showDebugLogs` set to true.
+To ensure that mellowtel is successfully operating, test your app with `showDebugLogs` set to true.

 ```dart